Mark-Hopkins-at-Williams/babylm/experiments/gpt2_concat/README.md

 - items of the final list (not cut) swaped with a probability of 40% with items at most 3000 lines before
 - 3000 instead of 1000 beacuse number of lines in bnc is more than 3x guten

+guten-rarity-all-cut-20k:
+- search for the best cut of guten rarity all

 Run the following on Appa:
     sbatch train_gpt2_concatenation_ss.sh